Free Fall (2013 film): Sequel

 On May 19, 2015, Max Riemelt confirmed that planning about a possible sequel to Free Fall was underway.
 In late 2016, the website freefall2.com was launched to inform the audience about the conception of a potential sequel.

+A 2026 version entitled Free Fall: Who You Are has been released.
+IMDB states “More than a decade after becoming a cult classic, Free Fall returns — recut, reimagined, reinvented, reborn.”